tamarin-prover/tamarin-prover/src/006_property-specification.md

 rewrite rules from the `.spthy` file.
 (See image below.)

-Second, all the other points (Message Theory, Multiset Rewrite Rules, Untyped/Typed Case Distinctions) have been quadruplicated.
+Second, all the other points (Message Theory, Multiset Rewrite Rules, Raw/Refined Sources) have been quadruplicated.
 The reason for this is that any input file with the `diff` operator actually specifies two models: one model where each instance of `diff(x,y)` is replaced with `x` (the *left hand side*, or LHS for short), and one model where each instance of `diff(x,y)` is replaced with `y` (the *right hand side*, or RHS for short).
 Moreover, as the observational equivalence mode requires different precomputations, each of the two models is treated twice.
-For examle, the point `RHS: Untyped case distinctions [Diff]` gives the untyped case distinctions for the RHS interpretation of the model in observational equivalence mode, whereas `LHS: Untyped case distinctions` gives the untyped case distinctions for the LHS interpretation of the model in the 'trace' mode.
+For examle, the point `RHS: Raw sources [Diff]` gives the raw sources for the RHS interpretation of the model in observational equivalence mode, whereas `LHS: Raw sources` gives the raw sources for the LHS interpretation of the model in the 'trace' mode.

 Third, all lemmas have been duplicated: the lemma `B_is_secret` exists once on the left hand side (marked using `[left]`) and once on the right hand